Falsification, Eyewitness Testimony, and the Reliability of the New Testament

 This establishes early, direct contact between Paul and the foundational eyewitnesses of the Christian proclamation.

 To sustain the falsification claim, one would need evidence that the Gospel writers lived generations later with no access to such witnesses.
 Instead, the New Testament itself repeatedly affirms the opposite.
-The claim, therefore collapses under its own evidentiary requirements.
+The claim, therefore, collapses under its own evidentiary requirements.

 The Claim of Textual Corruption Beyond Recovery